A sweet & spicy dressing complements this giant lentil salad full of late-summer veggies

 Since September is always incredibly busy, I try to make my life easier by keeping already prepared food in the fridge and freezer.

-I usually make something like chicken salad or quinoa salad or pimento cheese.
+I usually make something like chicken salad, quinoa salad, or pimento cheese.
 It's an easy way to make sure I'll have some protein and won't have to do much work when I feel overwhelmed by a full schedule.

 For this lentil salad, I sautéed some onions and a bunch (well, two bunches) of chard.